Skripkon/piano-music-composer/README.md

 Generate unique piano compositions using this LSTM-based music generator.

 ## Usage
-- To train your model, use the file 'lstm.py'.
+- To train your model, use the file 'lstm.ipynb'.
-- To create a new song, use the file 'generate.py'.
+- To create a new song, use the file 'generate.ipynb'.

 ## Installation
 Make sure to install the required dependencies using the following command: